Nkorsah/HeatMapDisease/README.md

 # HeatMapDisease
 Covid Risk levels covid-19 in each county

-In order to run this program you need to install the follwing:
+In order to run this program you need to install the following:

 The Folium Module
 pip install folium